The vast European continent has so many things to see and do, and with its various regions and climates, we’ve put together your Europe Bucket List.

 3. Travel by train across Europe – the unforgettable Interrail trip

 One of the most convenient aspects of travelling in Europe is that nearly everywhere is accessible by train!
-One of the best ways to make use of this is to get an Interrail or Eurail ticket for the duration of your trip.
+Travelling as a solo female in European countries is great and one of the best ways to do this is to get an Interrail or Eurail ticket for the duration of your trip.
 By travelling via train, you get to see more of the beautiful European countryside.

 2. Do a wine tasting – sourced from the world’s best vineyards